 3. The Stark Law

 The Stark Law prohibits so-called “physician self-referrals.”
 While the Stark Law is much more limited in scope than the False Claims Act and the Anti-Kickback Statute, it still carries significant civil penalties.
-Our federal defense attorneys are available to assist physicians or entities accused of Stark Law violations.
+Our Irvine healthcare fraud defense attorneys are available to assist physicians or entities accused of Stark Law violations.